Blue light filter for Mac

 Gloam filters blue light at the display driver level — not a tinted window overlay.
 Every pixel shifts warm with the sun, so your brain knows when the day is done.

-macOS 13+ No account required Zero tracking
+macOS 13+ No account required Zero tracking Developer ID signed

 Gloam popover — live screenshot from the real app

-Live screenshot · Gloam 1.0 on macOS
+Live screenshot · Gloam 1.0.1 on macOS · light & dark mode

 The difference